Blanc History, Family Crest & Coats of Arms

 Jean Leblanc, born in 1620, was the son of Clement Leblanc and Anne Fevre.
 He was one of the first ancestors with the name Leblanc found in Canada.
 Jean married Euphrasie-Madeleine Nicolet on 21st November 1643 and together they had seven children.

-Important Dates for the Blanc family
+Early History of the Blanc family

 This web page shows only a small excerpt of our Blanc research.
 Another 128 words (9 lines of text) are included under the topic Early Blanc History in all our PDF Extended History products and printed products wherever possible.